 Medical laboratory technicians can also specialize in the career, working specifically in microbiology, hematology, or immunology.
 With proper training, MLTs can also specialize in cytotechnology or histotechnology, where their MLT background will qualify them for these careers.

-The demand for medical laboratory technicians is faster than average (7 percent) compared to the national average for all occupations (4 percent).
-The BLS predicts that 24,700 new clinical laboratory technologists and technician positions will be needed (BLS May 2020).
-According to PayScale.com, in July 2021, the average annual salary for medical laboratory technicians is $42,903, with the lowest 10 percent earning $32,000 and the highest 10 percent earning $61,000 per year.
+The demand for medical laboratory technicians is faster than average (7 percent) compared to the national average for all occupations (5 percent).
+The BLS predicts that 21,800 new clinical laboratory technologists and technician positions will be needed (BLS 2022).

-In order to start down the path to becoming an MLT, students should pursue an associate’s degree in medical laboratory technology from an institution with accreditation from a regional or national agency such as the US Department of Education or the Council for Higher Education.
+To start down the path to becoming an MLT, students should pursue an associate’s degree in medical laboratory technology from an institution with accreditation from a regional or national agency such as the US Department of Education or the Council for Higher Education.
 An accredited degree and requisite laboratory experience are required for certification eligibility through American Medical Technologists.
-In addition, the American Society for Clinical Pathology (ASCP) offers six eligibility routes for MLT certification.
+In addition, the American Society for Clinical Pathology (ASCP) offers four eligibility routes for MLT certification.